myousefi2016/redbKIT/README.md

 **redbKIT is distributed under BSD 2-clause license**

-Copyright (c) 2015-2017, Ecole Polytechnique Fédérale de Lausanne (EPFL) All rights reserved.
+Copyright (c) 2015-2019, Ecole Polytechnique Fédérale de Lausanne (EPFL), Clemson University All rights reserved.

 Redistribution and use in source and binary forms, with or without